peterwainah/Tupande/README.md

 # Ingestion ETL Flow
 ![img.png ](image/Tupandeetlflow.png)
 ## ETL Flow Explanation
-The logic starts by checking if the csv file had been already ingested ,it only proceede if the csv file has not been ingested.**Assumption** made is that the csv file submitted will uniquely distinguishing i.e by date with timestamp(i.e contracts_2022_10_10.12.00.csv).
+The logic starts by checking if the csv file had been already ingested ,it only proceede if the csv file has not been ingested.**Assumption** made is that the csv file submitted will be unique i.e by date with timestamp(i.e contracts_2022_10_10.12.00.csv).

 If file not ingested ,the ingestion will happen after a log to an audit table containing (file_name,row_count_ingestion_time).This table helps in tracking activity within the pipeline.Its usefulness can be for automating level one for failures i.e autoreconciliation incase of pipeline failures.